renaissancebro/notion_link/README.md

 # Journal AI Pipeline

-A Python-based system that extracts journal entries from Notion, processes them through AI, and integrates with Google Calendar for intelligent daily planning.
+A Python-based system that extracts journal entries from Notion, processes them through AI, and integrates with Google Calendar for intelligent daily planning. **Now with full Google Calendar integration and Central Time support!**

 ## Features